codophilic/LearnSpring/Spring Concepts.md

 - **Reference type injection is a powerful way to decouple beans in a Spring application.
 By using reference type injection, you can avoid tightly coupling beans together.
 This makes your application more flexible and easier to maintain.**

 ## Constructor Injection
-- Lets say we have a class variable name lines in class Laptop, it is an integer variable.
+- Lets say we have a class variable name lines in class Laptop, it is an integer datatype.

 ```
 package com.simple.springProject;